BenchmarkingWasm/BenchmarkingWebAssembly/README.md

-Towards Understanding the Performance ofWebAssembly and JavaScript ==
+Understanding the Performance of WebAssembly and JavaScript ==

 WebAssembly is the newest language to arrive on the web.
 It features a compact binary format which makes it faster to be loaded and decoded than JavaScript.
 While WebAssembly is generally expected to be faster than JavaScript, there have been mixed results in proving which code is faster.
 Unfortunately, the performance of WebAssembly and JavaScript is a complicated equation that is affected by various factors.
 As a result, developers often face a dilemma in choosing JavaScript or WebAssembly for their web application development.

 In this paper, we conduct the first systematic study on the performance comparison of WebAssembly and JavaScript.
 We use a compiler that can generate both WebAssembly and JavaScript programs from a C source program.
 We tested 41 widely used C benchmarks and analyzed the contributing factors that impact WebAssembly and JavaScript's performance, providing various insights.
 We also report the challenges we encountered when compiling the C benchmarks to WebAssembly and discuss our solutions.

 Our findings and insights include:

-(1) while WebAssembly is faster than JavaScript when the program input size is small, for larger inputs, 43.9\% of the WebAssembly programs becomes slower than JavaScript;
+(1) while WebAssembly is faster than JavaScript when the program input size is small, for larger inputs, 43.9% of the WebAssembly programs becomes slower than JavaScript;

 (2) WebAssembly compilers are commonly built atop LLVM, where their optimizations are not designed for WebAssembly.
 Our experiments show that these optimizations become ineffective for WebAssembly and often work oppositely;

-(3) the runtime performance of WebAssembly varies significantly depending on its execution environment, such as browsers and devices (e.g., desktop or mobile), while JavaScript programs perform similarly across the different environments;
+(3) the runtime performance of WebAssembly and JavaScript varies significantly depending on its execution environment, such as browsers and devices (e.g., desktop or mobile);

 (4) WebAssembly programs consistently consume significantly more memory than their JavaScript counterparts.

 Our findings can help developers better understand when to choose WebAssembly over JavaScript or vice versa, and provide insights for WebAssembly tooling developers to identify optimization opportunities.